Getting a clearance

 With our upcoming changes, a clearance certificate will include your business information and classification unit(s), but it will not contain specific principal information.
 Even though their name doesn’t appear on the certificate, principals will have the same assurance that the WSIB will not hold them liable for outstanding amounts their contractor might owe the WSIB for the period the clearance is valid.

 Why are we changing clearance certificates?

 Our goal is to reduce the amount of time businesses spend on administrative tasks related to their WSIB coverage.
 Simplifying our clearance process means you can spend more time operating your business.

 What happens to my existing clearances?

 If you have a clearance certificate that’s valid beyond September 14, a new clearance will automatically be issued for your business effective September 14 with an expiry date of November 19, 2019.
-The clearance can be used for all principles.
+The clearance can be used for all principals.

 Is the validity period changing?

 Clearances will remain valid for up to 90 days.